Nail Technician Career and Training Information

 When it comes to training, there are many different options to choose from.
 Specialized cosmetology and beauty school options exist, but many other vocational schools, trade schools, and colleges offer specialized programs as well.

 Alternatively, if you are interested in learning how to become a nail technician online, there are many schools that provide distance learning options, allowing you to train from the comfort of home.
-The most important thing is to make sure that the program you choose has been accredited by the state board of cosmetology so that you will graduate eligible to pursue state licensing.
+The most important thing is to make sure that the program you choose has been accredited by the state board of cosmetology so that you will be eligible to pursue state licensing after you graduate.

 Depending on the type of school and program you choose, the curricula for programs can vary quite widely.
 However, some of the common topics you can expect to learn about include: